enahwe/KafkaGust/README.md

 ## Installation
 * Download the last KafkaGust install 'KafkaGust-Vx.y.tar.gz'
-* Uncompress the file to your prefered folder
+* Uncompress the file to your prefered folder :
  * (by default a sub-directory 'KafkaGust' containing all the files will be created)
   * From Linux :
-    * $ tar -xvf KafkaGust.tar.gz
+    * $ tar -xvf KafkaGust-Vx.y.tar.gz
-* From Windows : Uncompress the 'KafkaGust-V1.x.tar.gz' (e.g : with 7zip)
+  * From Windows :
+   *  Uncompress 'KafkaGust-Vx.y.tar.gz' twice (e.g : with 7zip)

 ## Producer command : Usage
 ### Pattern